kemtls/KEMTLS-TLS13Tamarin/docs/_includes/4-1-ke_messages.md

   with PSKs.
-If the server does not select a PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself to the client.
+If the server does not select a PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, a KEM group and encapsulate a ciphertext for key establishment, and a authentication algorithm/certificate pair to authenticate itself to the client.
 If there is overlap in the "supported_groups" extension but the client did not offer a compatible "key_share" extension, then the server will respond with a HelloRetryRequest ({{hello-retry-request}}) message.